-Depending on the type of program you’re considering, you may also want to look into current research that is being done in your field of interest so that you can identify potential faculty mentors (particularly if you plan to pursue a PhD).
+Depending on the type of program you’re considering, you may also want to look into current research being done in your field of interest to identify potential faculty mentors (particularly if you plan to pursue a PhD).

 As you continue your research, you will slowly build a perhaps fairly lengthy list of graduate/professional school possibilities.
 Ultimately you will have to narrow this list down.
 Here’s how you can start.